 THE GENERAL OFFICE located at 520 North Michigan Avenue, Chicago, Ill., is one of the most practical illustrations of Kiwanis administrative efficiency.
 Visiting Kiwanians are always welcome, and even a brief inspection of this busy office is sufficient to convince any interested member that he belongs to a great and tremendously active organization.
-The work of the General Office is carried on under the direction of the International Board of Trustees, the Secretary being in executive charge.
+The work of the General Office is carried on under the direction of the International Board of Trustees, the Acting Secretary being in executive charge.

-The first Secretary of Kiwanis International was Mr. Albert Dodge of Buffalo, N. Y., who was elected at the Detroit convention and served without pay as volunteer officer until the convention at Providence. in 1918.
+The first Secretary of Kiwanis International was Mr. Albert Dodge of Buffalo, N. Y., who was elected at the Detroit convention and served without pay as volunteer officer until the convention at Providence, in 1918.
 The new By-Laws adopted at Providence provided that the International Secretary should be selected by the International Board of Trustees, in view of the fact that the position was to be made a salaried one.
-At its first meeting following the Providence convention, O. Samuel Cummings was chosen for the position.
-Mr. Cummings remained as Secretary until July, 1921, when he was succeeded by Fred C. W. Parker.
+At its first meeting following the Providence convention, Mr. O. Samuel Cummings was chosen for the position.
+Mr. Cummings remained as Secretary until July, 1921, when he was succeeded by Mr. Fred.
+C. W. Parker.
 Mr. Parker served as Secretary until his retirement in December, 1940.
-In the interim George W. Kimball, Assistant Secretary, served as Acting Secretary to September 20, 1941, the time of his decease.
-Percy R. Monson, a member of the Staff for over twenty years, was appointed Acting Secretary by President Charles S. Donley, serving until a new Secretary was appointed.
+Mr. George W. Kimball, former Assistant Secretary, was then selected by the Board of Trustees as Acting Secretary, served from December to September 20, 1941 which was the time of his decease.
+On September 23.
+Mr. Percy R. Monson, a member of the Staff at the General Office of Kiwanis International for over eighteen years, was appointed Acting Secretary by President Charles S. Donley to serve until such time as a new International Secretary is appointed.
+Mr. Monson is assisted in the work of the General Office by eight staffmen, with five full time Field Representatives, and a clerical force of about sixty.